Last modified 12 October 2014

 On 28 November 1985 soldiers in Gonaives chase demonstrators into a schoolyard and shoot and kill three schoolboys who were not involved in the protest.
 The incident leads to more demonstrations and riots.

 1986 - With the Tonton Macoutes unable to repress the mounting social unrest and the military pressing for his resignation, Jean-Claude and his wife accept assistance from the US and flee the country for France on 7 February.
+They are joined by their two children and Jean-Claude's mother.

 As the news that the Duvaliers have left spreads, crowds take to the streets.
 The Guardian newspaper reports that François Duvalier's tomb at the national cemetery is demolished and the remains of the dead dictator burned.